-1. Unusual items that materially affect the Company's assets, liabilities, equity, net income or cash flows because of their nature, size or incidence;

-2. Changes in estimates of amounts reported in prior interim periods of the current financial year or changes in estimates of amounts in prior financial years that have a material effect in the current period; 3.
-Issuance and repurchase of equity securities; 4.
-Segment revenues and segment results for business segments and geographical segments; 5.
-Changes in contingent liabilities or contingent assets since the annual balance sheet date; 6.
-Existence of material contingencies and other transaction events that are material to an understanding of the current period; 7.
-Known trends, commitments, events, and uncertainties that will result in or likely to decrease its liquidity in a material way.
-ACR does not anticipate having, within the next twelve (12) months, any cash flow or liquidity problem nor does it anticipate any default or breach of any of its existing notes, loans, other indebtedness, or financial arrangements requiring it to make payments.
-With the improvement in the Company's operating performance, ACR expects to meet all financial loan covenants for the next interim period; 8.
-Events that will trigger direct or contingent material financial obligations to the Company; 9.
-Material off-balance sheet transactions, arrangements, obligations (direct or contingent), and other relationships of the Company with unconsolidated entities or other persons created during the year; 10.
-Known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable impact on net sales, revenues, net income from continuing operations; 11.
-Significant elements of income or loss that did not arise from the Company's continuing operations; 12.
-Material events subsequent to the end of the reporting period that have not been reflected in the consolidated financial statements; 13.
-Material changes in the composition of the Company, including any business combination, acquisition or disposal of subsidiaries and long-term investments and discontinuing operations;
+1. Unusual items that materially affect the Company's assets, liabilities, equity, net income or cash flows because of their nature, size or incidence; 2.
+Issuance and repurchase of equity securities; 3.
+Segment revenues and segment results for business segments and geographical segments; 4.
+Changes in contingent liabilities or contingent assets since the annual balance sheet date; 5.
+Existence of material contingencies and other transaction events that are material to an understanding of the current period; 6.
+Known trends, commitments, events and uncertainties that will result in or likely to decrease its liquidity in a material way.
+ACR does not anticipate having, within the next twelve (12) months, any cash flow or liquidity problem nor does it anticipate any default or breach of any of its existing notes, loans, other indebtedness or financial arrangements requiring it to make payments.
+With the improvement in the Company's operating performance, ACR expects to meet all financial loan covenants for the next interim period; 7.
+Events that will trigger direct or contingent material financial obligations to the Company; 8.
+Material off-balance sheet transactions, arrangements, obligations (direct or contingent), and other relationships of the Company with unconsolidated entities or other persons created during the year; 9.
+Known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable impact on net sales, revenues, net income from continuing operations; 10.
+Significant elements of income or loss that did not arise from the Company's continuing operations; 11.
+Material events subsequent to the end of the reporting period that have not been reflected in the consolidated financial statements; 12.
+Material changes in the composition of the Company, including any business combination, acquisition or disposal of subsidiaries and long-term investments and discontinuing operations.